 Hands-On Film Training at NYFA

 Filmmaking is a craft that requires a creative eye, strong narrative storytelling skills, and a solid understanding of the creative and technical process.
 In NYFA’s online filmmaking classes, teens aged 14-17 get a comprehensive overview of how to create their own short films under the live supervision and direction of experienced industry professionals.
 During these innovative classes, students learn the essential techniques required to create memorable short films, building their confidence in visual storytelling and content creation.
 While the classes are designed to be standalone programs that may be taken individually, many students choose to take all three and gain a full spectrum of skills.
-Our online filmmaking classes are currently offered during the academic year, and students may choose between after school classes or weekend sessions.
+Our online filmmaking classes are currently offered during the academic year as weekend sessions.

 The Subtext Film Class